angusmcb/wntr-qgis/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

 This QGIS plugin integrates the US EPA's [Water Network Tools for Resiliance (WNTR)](https://usepa.github.io/WNTR/) with [QGIS](https://qgis.org/).

-The purpose of this plugin is to allow all aspects of piped water networks analysis to be done within QGIS including the creation of the model, the simulation and the visualisation of results
+The purpose of this plugin is to allow all aspects of piped water networks analysis to be done within QGIS including the creation of the model, the simulation and the visualisation of results.

 It is compatible with and import/exports to, EPANET.
 It uses the EPANET solver by default.

 Compared to other QGIS water network modelling plugins, this plugin aims to be:
 - **Easy to use.** Accessible for thowe who know how to use QGIS.
 Well documented, good defaults, clear functionality.
 - **Integrate the power of QGIS and WNTR.** It aims to completement rather than replace features already within QGIS.
 Data can be manipulated with the standard QGIS tools, processing algorithms, and plugins.
 - **Robust.** Limited, well tested features.
 - **Flexible.** Not choosy about how you do things.
 - **Automatable / programmable.** Tools can be used in the QGIS 'model builder' or from  PyQGIS

 ## Installation